lucaswerkmeister/wp_geohashing/README.md

 Features
 ========
 * On startup, your location and the according Geohash is loaded.
-* You can change the graticule by tapping and holding anywhere on the map, and choosing "Use this graticule" on the context menu.
+* You can change the graticule by tapping and holding anywhere on the map, and choosing "Change location" on the context menu.
 * You can change the date using the DatePicker at the bottom.
 * You can send the location to the Maps app for navigation instructions.
+* You can choose between seeing the geohash for your current graticule and the geohash that is nearest to you.
 * You can change the map mode in the settings.

 Installation